MounirKhalil/new-treadwise-tires-co/README.md

 ├── README.md                    # This file
 ├── REFLECTION.md               # Detailed reflection and analysis
-├── experiment_results.csv      # Experimental results (it is generated when you run the code) ├── sample_conversations.txt    # Example conversations (it is are generated when you run the code) ├── customer_leads.jsonl        # Collected leads (it is are generated when you run the code) └── feedback_log.jsonl          # Feedback log (it is are generated when you run the code)
+├── experiment_results.csv      # Experimental results (it is generated when you run the code) ├── sample_conversations.txt    # Example conversations (it is generated when you run the code) ├── customer_leads.jsonl        # Collected leads (it is generated when you run the code) └── feedback_log.jsonl          # Feedback log (it is generated when you run the code)
 ```

 ## Use Case